The Veeam Cookbook Series

 Method:

-- At the File Server step of the wizard, choose the server (Windows or Linux), which you want to use as a file server.
+3. At the File Server step, choose the server (Windows or Linux), which you want to use as a file server.
 Click Next.

-- Use the Backup I/O control slider to define how fast data can be read from the source File Server or leave the default.
+• Use the Backup I/O control slider to define how fast the backup proxy can read data from the source file share or leave the default.

-- At the Review step of the wizard, review what Veeam components are already installed on the server and click Apply to start installation of missing components.
+5. At the Review step, review what Veeam components are already installed on the server and click Apply to start installation of missing components.

-- At the Apply step of the wizard, wait till Veeam installs and configures all required components.
+6. At the Apply step, wait till Veeam installs and configures all required components.
 Click Next.

-- At the Summary step of the wizard, review details of the file server added as a file share and click Finish to exit the wizard.
+7. At the Summary step, review details of the file server added as a file share and click Finish to exit the wizard.

 Links to Resources: